arkq/bluez-alsa/doc/bluealsad.8.rst

 ::

-    bluealsa -p a2dp-source -p hfp-ofono -p hsp-ag
+    bluealsad -p a2dp-source -p hfp-ofono -p hsp-ag

 sink/target:

 ::

-    bluealsa -p a2dp-sink -p hfp-ofono -p hsp-hs
+    bluealsad -p a2dp-sink -p hfp-ofono -p hsp-hs

-With A2DP, **bluealsa** always includes the mandatory SBC codec and may also include various optional codecs like AAC, aptX, and other.
+With A2DP, **bluealsad** always includes the mandatory SBC codec and may also include various optional codecs like AAC, aptX, and other.

-With HFP, **bluealsa** always includes the mandatory CVSD codec and may also include the optional mSBC and LC3-SWB codecs.
+With HFP, **bluealsad** always includes the mandatory CVSD codec and may also include the optional mSBC and LC3-SWB codecs.

-The full list of available optional codecs, which depends on selected compilation options, will be shown with **bluealsa** command-line help message.
+The full list of available optional codecs, which depends on selected compilation options, will be shown with **bluealsad** command-line help message.

 The list of profile *NAME*-s accepted by the ``--profile=NAME`` option: